KHP-Informatics/DNAscan/README.md

 docker run -v /path/to/your/data_folder:/container/path/where/you/want/your/data [-p 8080:8080] -it [--storage-opt size=500G] ubuntu /bin/bash

 ```
-The -v option adds your data folder (assuming you have some data to run DNAscan on), -p mirrows the container port 8080 to your host port 8080.
-This will be necessary if you want to use the iobio services.
-The --storage-opt size=Ngigas option defines the maximum size of the container, setting it to N gigabytes.
-This number would depend on you plans.
-If you want to perform annotation, the databases used by DNAscan (clinvar,CADD,etc) are about 350G.
-We recomend N = 500 if you want to install the whole pipeline (including annotation).
-To this number you should add what needed for your analysis, e.g. if you are planning to download data, the size of you data to analyse etc. A workaround to this is to use the mirrowed host folder as outdir for your analysis and as annovar folder.
-This folder does not have such size limit.

-IMPORTANT: to detach from the container without stopping it use Ctrl+p, Ctrl+q
-IMPORTANT: when running DNAscan inside a docker container, if you want to use the iobio services (and for example upload your results into the gene.iobio platform), these would not be visible by your browser unless they are in the folder which is mirrowed on the host system.
-Considering the previous command to run an ubuntu image, the easiest way to do this would be using the folder where you imported the data inside the container (/container/path/where/you/want/your/data) as out dir when running DNAsca.
-In this way the DNAscan results can be found in /path/to/your/data_folder on the host system.

 Then install git, download this repository and run the install_dependencies.sh script: